 Configure API Logging

-NCache Client Side API Logging is a diagnostic feature which logs all NCache API calls made by an application.
+NCache Client Side API Logging is a diagnostic feature that logs all NCache API calls made by an application.
 This is a configurable logging mechanism that creates several log files.
-The purpose of API logging is to identify which API and the its sequences cause the problem, so that problem can be reproduced easily at user’s end.
+The purpose of API logging is to identify which API and related sequence result in a problem so that these issues can be reproduced easily at the user end.

-For more detail on API logging please refer to the Client Side API Logging section.
+For further details on API logging, please refer to the Client Side API Logging section.
 It also explains how to configure API Logging using configurations.

-In order to enable and configure API logging using NCache Web Manager, follow the steps below.
+In order to enable and configure API logging using the NCache Management Center, follow the steps below.

 From the top right corner, select the .
-It opens up a new page dispalying various settings.
+It opens up a new page displaying various settings.
 From the left tree select Monitor Settings.

-A page loading monitor settings opens up.
+This opens a page with the monitor settings.
 Go to the API Logging section.
-Update the Maximum Number of Logs which is used to configure the maximum number of logs to be displayed in monitoring console.
-In order to use the default settings select the Use Default option.
+Update the Maximum Number of Logs which is used to configure the maximum number of logs to be displayed in the monitoring console.
+In order to use the default settings, select the Use Default option.

-- In order to enable file logging, you need to check the File Logging checkbox.
-On checking, a textbox appears asking for the path where log files will be generated.
-Specify the path or use default path (C:\Program Files\NCache\log-files\NCacheMonitor\API Logs) by clicking the Use Default button.
+- To enable file logging, you need to select the File Logging checkbox.
+On checking, a textbox appears asking for the path where the log files will be generated.
+Specify the path or use the default path (C:\Program Files\NCache\log-files\API Logs) by clicking the Use Default button.

-- Once all settings are configured, click Apply.
+- Once all settings are configured, click Save.